Qatar 2022: Challenge of moving World Cup dates

-Even if no final decision is taken this week, FIFA's ruling body is likely to push closer to a winter World Cup in Qatar, given Blatter's support for a move.
+Even if no final decision is made this week, FIFA’s ruling body is likely to push closer to a winter World Cup in Qatar, given Blatter’s support for a move.

 Moving the tournament dates would force dozens of leagues to split their seasons in two.
 Opposition is being led by the English Premier League, which has warned of years of disruption.

-Not everyone in European football agrees with that pessimism.
+Not everyone in European soccer agrees with that pessimism.